Restoring deleted files

 There is no 'undelete' command in Linux.
 If you need to get a file back that you've accidentally deleted or overwritten, you need to restore it from backups.

 The easiest way to restore from backups at CSE is to use the command tkrestore on the lab machines or login servers.

 tkrestore is a graphical application, so if you're running it over PuTTY/SSH, you'll need to set up an X server on your computer.

 Alternatively you can use vLab on your computer.

 To get started, select your username in the centre panel and click Read Indices.
 This can take a while if there are a lot of files in your account.

-- Files and directories that can be restored are shown in the left panel.
+- The files and directories that can be restored are listed in the left panel.

-- Select the files in the left panel that you want to restore, and click Add to add them to the list of files to be restored, shown in the right-hand panel.
+- Select the files/directories in the left panel that you want to restore, and click Add to add them to the list of files to be restored, shown in the right-hand panel.

 - Click Restore to restore your files.

 - The files will be restored into /home/YourUserName/Restored_Backup/source-date, where YourUsername is your username, source is either i or f depending on the backup source, and date is the date on which the backup was taken.

 - For more detailed instructions on how to use tkrestore, click on the 'Help' button in the lower right of the tkrestore window

 Full vs Incremental backups